Best Broker for Cheapest FX in Europe (2026):

 |---|---|---|

-| EU investor buying USD assets (stocks, US ETFs) | IBKR multi-currency | Explicit conversion, institutional rate, hold USD balance |
+| EU investor buying USD assets (stocks, specific instruments) | IBKR multi-currency | Explicit conversion, competitive rate, hold USD balance — stops the recurring drag |

 | EU investor blocked from US ETFs (PRIIPs/KID) | EUR UCITS ETFs, any broker | No USD conversion needed at all — cheapest FX is no FX |

-| Small monthly deposits (under ~€200/month) | IBKR + quarterly batch conversion | Avoid fixed FX minimums eating a disproportionate share |
+| Small monthly deposits (under ~€200/month) | IBKR + quarterly batch conversion | Avoid fixed FX minimums eating a disproportionate share of a small deposit |

-| Beginner who just wants simplicity | EUR UCITS ETFs on Trading 212 / Trade Republic | Good enough for most — skip the FX question by choosing EUR instruments |
+| Beginner who just wants simplicity | EUR UCITS ETFs on Trade Republic / Trading 212 / Scalable | Good enough for most — skip the FX question entirely by choosing EUR instruments |

 Ready to cut your FX drag?